mmarchini/llnode/README.md

 The following subcommands are supported:

       bt                -- Show a backtrace with node.js JavaScript functions and their args.
 An optional argument is accepted; if that argument is a number, it specifies the number of frames to display.
 Otherwise all frames will be dumped.

                            Syntax: v8 bt [number]
       findjsinstances   -- List all objects which share the specified map.
                            Accepts the same options as `v8 inspect` findjsobjects     -- List all object types and instance counts grouped by map and sorted by instance count.
                            Requires `LLNODE_RANGESFILE` environment variable to be set to a file containing memory ranges for the core file being debugged.
                            There are scripts for generating this file on Linux and Mac in the scripts directory of the llnode repository.
       findrefs          -- Finds all the object properties which meet the search criteria.
                            The default is to list all the object properties that reference the specified value.
                            Flags:

                             * -v, --value expr     - all properties that refer to the specified JavaScript object (default)
                             * -n, --name  name     - all properties with the specified name
                             * -s, --string string  - all properties that refer to the specified JavaScript string value
                             * --array-length num   - print maximum of `num` elements in array

-      inspect         -- Print detailed description and contents of the JavaScript value.
+      getactivehandles  -- *EXPERIMENTAL* Equivalent to running process._getActiveHandles.
+This command is still being developed and for now it only works building node from source. getactiverequests -- *EXPERIMENTAL* Equivalent to running process._getActiveRequests.
+This command is still being developed and for now it only works building node from source. inspect           -- Print detailed description and contents of the JavaScript value.

                            Possible flags (all optional):

                             * -F, --full-string    - print whole string without adding ellipsis
                             * -m, --print-map      - print object's map address
                             * -s, --print-source   - print source code for function objects
                             * --string-length num  - print maximum of `num` characters in string

                            Syntax: v8 inspect [flags] expr
       nodeinfo          -- Print information about Node.js
       print             -- Print short description of the JavaScript value.

                            Syntax: v8 print expr
       source            -- Source code information

 For more help on any particular subcommand, type 'help <command> <subcommand>'.
 ```